 - It lasts longer than traditional eyebrow tinting

-- It can help to cover up small gaps or sparse areas in the brows
+- It can help to cover up small gaps or sparse areas in the brow area

 - Results in a low-maintenance brow routine.